Brannon P. Denning

 205-726-2411

-A native of Owensboro, Kentucky, Brannon Denning earned his undergraduate degree, magna cum laude, from the University of the South in Sewanee, Tennessee, and his law degree, magna cum laude, from the University of Tennessee School of Law.
-He then spent two years in the health law group at Baker Donelson Bearman and Caldwell PC in Memphis.
+A native of Owensboro, Kentucky, Professor Denning earned his undergraduate degree, magna cum laude, from the University of the South in Sewanee, Tennessee, and his law degree, magna cum laude, from the University of Tennessee School of Law.
+He then spent two years in the health law group at Baker, Donelson, Bearman and Caldwell, P.C. in Memphis.

-Opportunity led Denning north in 1997 to Yale Law School where he took a position as a research associate and senior fellow.
-He earned an LLM from Yale in 1999.
-From 1999-2003, he taught at Southern Illinois University School of Law before joining the Cumberland School of Law faculty.
-During the summers, Denning has regularly taught constitutional law at the University of Tennessee College of Law and in Cumberland’s Study Abroad Program at Sidney Sussex College at Cambridge University.
-He served as the associate dean for academic affairs at Cumberland from 2014-2020.
+Opportunity led Professor Denning north in 1997 to Yale Law School where he took a position as a research associate and Senior Fellow.
+He earned an LL.M. degree from Yale in 1999.
+From 1999-2003, he taught at the Southern Illinois University School of Law before joining the Cumberland faculty.
+During the summers, has regularly taught constitutional law at the University of Tennessee College of Law and in Cumberland’s Study Abroad Program at Sidney Sussex College, Cambridge University.
+He served as Associate Dean for Academic Affairs at Cumberland from 2014-2020.

 Most recently, he has published the seventh edition of American Constitutional Law: Powers and Liberties, for which he is the successor author to the late Calvin Massey.
-He also recently combined two volumes of the previously-published The Glannon Guide to Constitution Law, publishing a third edition of The Glannon Guide to Constitutional Law: Powers and LibertiesAll are published by Aspen Publishing.
+He also recently combined two volumes of the previously-published The Glannon Guide to Constitution Law, publishing a fourth edition of The Glannon Guide to Constitutional Law: Powers and LibertiesAll are published by Aspen Publishing.
 He also wrote Developing Professional Skills: Constitutional Law, an innovative text that furnishes materials allowing students to hone their drafting, analysis, and negotiation skills through constitutional law problems.
 In addition, he is the co-author of Becoming a Law Professor: A Candidate’s Guide, a soup-to-nuts guide for the aspiring legal academic.
-In 2023, the University Press of Kansas will publish The Advantage of Being Armed: The Second Amendment in American Culture, Politics, and Law which he co-authored with George Washington University law professor and legal historian Robert J. Cottrol.

 Teaching & Research Interests